Felipe-tt/Felipe-tt/README.md

 <tr>
 <td valign="top" width="54%">

-Most developers start by writing code, then eventually learn what users actually need.
+Most developers learn the tools first, then figure out what users need.

-**I did it backwards.**

-I spent years in IT support — sitting beside frustrated users, watching enterprise systems crash in real time, logging tickets for bugs I couldn't yet fix.
-I felt what software feels like from the other side of the screen, before I ever wrote a single line of production code.
+I spent years in IT support before writing a single line of production code — logging tickets, troubleshooting enterprise systems, watching software fail from the other side of the screen.

-When I finally moved into development, I didn't have to imagine the user.
+When I moved into development, I already understood the problems I'd be solving.

-**I already knew them.**

-Today I build the systems I used to support — at **Lince Tech** — using Java, SQL Server, React, and TypeScript.
-And when something breaks, I understand it on a level most junior developers don't.
+Today I build systems at Lince Tech using Java, JavaScript, jQuery and SQL Server.

 </td>
 <td valign="top" width="46%">